vlk-charles/lib.docs/docs/User-Guide_Advanced-Features.md

 # How to connect IR remote?

 Required conditions:

 - IR hardware
 - loaded driver

 Get your [remote configuration](http://lirc.sourceforge.net/remotes/) (lircd.conf) or [learn](http://kodi.wiki/view/HOW-TO:Setup_Lirc#Learning_Commands).
 You are going to need the list of all possible commands which you can map to your IR remote keys:

 	irrecord --list-namespace

-To start with learning process you need to delete old config:
+To start the learning process, you need to delete old config:

 	rm /etc/lircd.conf

-Than start the process with:
+Then start the process with:

 	irrecord --driver=default --device=/dev/lirc0 /etc/lircd.conf